jyoung3131/emu-microbench-kokkos/tests/README_TESTING.md

 ```
 ./generate_tests.py --clean emusim test_suites/emu-global-stream.json emusim_gstream_tests
 ```
-For our example in Step 3, we expect to see three run scripts:
+For our example in Step 3, we expect to see three scripts, one for each thread size.
+These can be launched manually or using the serial/parallel runscripts in the main test directory.

 ```
 []$cd emusim_gstream_tests